 The process known as Url Helper

-Known file sizes on Windows 7/XP are 101,272 bytes (73% of all occurrences), 89,016 bytes and 5 more variants.
+Known file sizes on Windows 10/8/7/XP are 101,272 bytes (46% of all occurrences), 89,016 bytes and 19 more variants.

-This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your Internet browser.
-BHOs are not stopped by personal firewalls, because they are identified by the firewall as your browser itself.
+This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
+BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
-The unique ID of this BHO is 9D717F81-9148-4f12-8568-69135F087DB0 or B939CF93-F2CB-443d-956C-DC523D85C9DB or 4 more variants.
+IDs used by this BHO include 9D717F81-9148-4f12-8568-69135F087DB0 or B939CF93-F2CB-443d-956C-DC523D85C9DB or 7 more variants.
 The program is not visible.
-The file is able to change the behavior or monitor Internet Explorer.
-The file has a digital signature.
 There is no detailed description of this service.
-It is not a Windows core file.
-Therefore the technical security rating is 62% dangerous, however also read the users reviews.
+The BrowserConnection.dll file is not a Windows core file.
+The BrowserConnection.dll file is able to change the behavior of, or monitor Internet Explorer.
+It is certified by a trustworthy company.
+Therefore the technical security rating is 62% dangerous, however you should also read the user reviews.

 Recommended: Identify BrowserConnection.dll related errors

 Important: Some malware camouflages itself as BrowserConnection.dll.
 Therefore, you should check the BrowserConnection.dll process on your PC to see if it is a threat.
 If Url Helper has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾